 In June 2015, GASB issued Statement No. 74, "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans."
 The objective of this Statement is to improve the usefulness of information about postemployment benefits other than pensions (other postemployment benefits or OPEB) included in the general purpose external financial reports of state and local governmental OPEB plans for making decisions and assessing accountability.
-This Statement is effective for financial statements for fiscal years beginning after June 15, 2016 and is not expected to have a material impact on the Agency's financial statements as a whole.
+This Statement is effective for financial statements for fiscal years beginning after June 15, 2016.

 In June 2015, GASB issued Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans."
 The requirements of this Statement will improve the decision-usefulness of information in employer and governmental nonemployer contributing entity financial reports and will enhance its value for assessing accountability and interperiod equity by requiring recognition of the entire OPEB liability and a more comprehensive measure of OPEB expense.
-This Statement is effective for fiscal years beginning after June 15, 2017 and is not expected to have a material impact on the Agency's financial statements as a whole.
+This Statement is effective for fiscal years beginning after June 15, 2017.